IslandRock1/Prosjektoppgave_Oystein_Bringsli/README.md

     Make a better readme
     General cleanup and user excperience/configuring
-    Implement a way to save picture/video that scales when simuation can not run at 60 FPS
+    Implement a way to save picture/video that scales when simuation can not run at 60 FPS Implement own dt function, for accurate assesment of how many particles are possible

 ### How to build?
 This simulation uses threepp to render.